 Lodging Furnished to a Principal Representative of the United States

-Lodging (including utilities) provided as an official residence to you as a principal representative in a foreign country is tax free.
-However, compensation paid by your employer for your usual household expenses are taxable, and withholding from your pay to cover these expenses are not deductible.
+Lodging (including utilities) provided as an official residence to you as a principal representative of the United States stationed in a foreign country is not taxable.
+However, amounts paid by the U.S. Government for your usual household expenses are taxable.
+If amounts are withheld from your pay to cover these expenses, you cannot exclude or deduct those amounts from your income.

 American Institute in Taiwan